-00000
+00.1000.0

-1. Other policies subject to this Retrospective Premium Endorsement:
+1. Other policies subject to this Retrospective Premium E Endorsement:

 2. Loss limitation: \$

 3. Loss conversion factor:

 Minimum Retrospective Premium Factor

 Maximum Retrospective Premium Factor

-4. 4.
-The basic premium factors shown here are based on estimates of standard premium.
-If the actual standard premium is with the range of estimated standard premiums shown here, the basic premium factor will be obtained by linear interpolation to the nearest one-tenth of 1%.
-If the actual standard premium is not within the range of estimated standard premiums, the bas premium factor will be recalculated. to the
+4. The basic premium factors shown here are based on the range of estimated standard premiums shown here nearest one-tenth of 1%.
+If the actual standard prem premium factor will be recalculated. e, the basic premium fa ctor will be obtained b by linear interpolation to the

 50% 100% 150%

-Estim ated standard premium: \$ \$ \$
+Estim nated standard premium: \$ \$ \$

 Basic premium factor: